 The month of November has been amazing so far.
 I can not tell you the number of people that I have added or that have added me on Twitter, Facebook and Instagram.
 Each person living with diabetes and doing so successfully, seeing their posts each and everyday shows me that diabetes is not winning.
 The diabetes landscape has changed!!
 Each person living with diabetes is taking control and living their dreams.
 Each person has a positive outlook and story when it comes to diabetes.
 I love seeing mothers and fathers posting statuses that are happy when it comes to their children living with diabetes.
 Be it a child giving themselves their first insulin injection or a child sleeping over a friends house, each moment is a celebration of life with diabetes.
 It is the little moments that mean the most when you are living with diabetes.
-I have been living with diabetes for twenty-six years and after a night of tailgating and football I arrived home and looked over my CGM reading for the past 12 hours and was amazed at how much time I spent in my set range.
-Like a child that just got the best birthday present ever I ran over to my girlfriend and said "Look at this!!
+I have been living with diabetes for twenty-seven years and after a night of watching football I arrived home and looked over my CGM reading for the past 12 hours and was amazed at how much time I spent in my set range.
+Like a child that just got the best birthday present ever I ran over to Kate and said "Look at this!!
 This is impressive!!"
 Her reaction and smile made my night!!
 Each day presents a challenge, it is celebrating those moments that makes living with diabetes so great!!